HiuSumJaimeYue/Tech-Blog/README.md

 ## Questions
-If you have any questions about the project, the github link and email address of one of the authors are shown below.
+If you have any questions about the project, the github link and email address of the author are shown below.
 Github: [Github](https://github.com/HiuSumJaimeYue)
 & Email: [hiusumjaimeyue@cmail.carleton.ca](mailto:hiusumjaimeyue@cmail.carleton.ca)